 You need to monitor your child's condition and have regular checkups to keep asthma under control and to review and possibly update your child's asthma action plan.
-The frequency of checkups depends on how your child's asthma is classified.
-Checkups are recommended:
+A checkup is recommended every 1 to 12 months depending on how well your child's symptoms are controlled.

 During checkups, your doctor will ask you and your child whether symptoms or peak expiratory flow or both have held steady, improved, or become worse.
 He or she will also ask about asthma attacks during exercise, at night, or after laughing or crying hard.
 You and your child track this information in an asthma diary.

 If your child has persistent asthma and takes medicine every day, your doctor may ask about his or her exposure to substances (allergens) that cause an allergic reaction.
 For more information about tests for allergies, see the topic Allergic Rhinitis.

 Although your child's asthma cannot be cured, you can manage the symptoms with medicines and other measures.